 the escalation of fertiliser and other input costs,

-the spread of illness, and conflicts are examples of significant shocks that are frequently made worse by changes in policy and poor management.
-Here, we envisage food system proneness as linked to the risk of a system being exposed to adverse events and falling into vicious loops that challenges food security and other desirable food system outcomes (Caron et al., 2023).
+the spread of illness and conflicts are examples of significant shocks that are frequently made worse by changes in policy and poor management.
+Here, we envisage food system proneness as linked to the risk of a system being exposed to adverse events and falling into vicious loops that challenge food security and other desirable food system outcomes (Caron et al., 2023).

 Resilience Concepts for Food Systems: The Three “Rs”

-Emphasising the responses to the four pointer questions requires taking resilience-building strategies for food systems into account (Constas et al., 2023).
+Emphasising the responses to the four-pointer questions requires taking resilience-building strategies for food systems into account (Constas et al., 2023).

 What is resilience?